MdeCastelbajac/are_dynamic/README.md

 Specifically our ABM is about analyzing how the waiting time of the clients evolves in a restaurant according to different parameters.

+## Our Model and the parameters
-First there is the basic configuration of the restaurant:
+The configuration of the restaurant:
-  -
+- The number of tables of four people (which is a limitation of our model)
+- The Menu with several choices and variable cooking time

+The

+The result we are analazing:

+- The average client's waiting time

+## The main goal:

-Our plan according to this model , is to determine and compare the average client waiting time
+Our plan according to this model, is to determine and compare the average client waiting time.

+In fact according to the configuration of a restaurant and a given

+## How it could be usefull

 In fact, we can determine, the optimal workforce (Waiters/Cooks) needed for a specific restaurant configuration.
 As a conclusion, our system could be used to streamline and optimize the workforce needed for each specific restaurant configuration and average client affluence.
 This could save money, improve the client satisfaction, and facilitate the restaurants management